-“We recognise global sustainability is a complex issue that intersects with every facet of our lives and every sector of the economy,” said Linh Do, Wattle Fellowship Director.
+“We recognise global sustainability is a complex issue that intersects with every facet of our lives and every sector of the economy,” said Wattle Fellowship Director Linh Do.
 “That’s why our program draws students from all across the University of Melbourne – we’ve selected them regardless of what they’re studying.”

 Designed to fit alongside an undergraduate or postgraduate student’s studies, the year-long Wattle Fellowship gives Fellows the funding and support to develop and work on a student-led sustainability project of their own design.

-Wattle Fellowship Director Julian O’Shea – who runs the Fellowship alongside Linh – said the program also includes activities such as “retreats, monthly workshops with world leading experts on all kinds of sustainability, and leadership programs.”
+Linh said the program also includes activities such as “retreats, monthly workshops with world leading experts on all kinds of sustainability, and leadership programs.”

-John McCall MacBain speaking to the Wattle Fellows.
+John McCall MacBain speaking with the first Wattle Fellowship cohort.

 The relaxed ‘fireside chat’ featured an inspired speech from John, where he generously shared insights about his philanthropic work and his investment in scholarship programs around the world.

-“The Fellows really enjoyed the chance to hear John’s story, and to have a deeper discussion about climate change, social impact and the role of leaders in creating a more sustainable future”, said Julian.
+“The Fellows really enjoyed the chance to hear John’s story, and to have a deeper discussion about climate change, social impact and the role of leaders in creating a more sustainable future,” said Linh.